-    Andy Williams was married to French singer Claudine Longet in 1961, when he was a 33 year-old success and she was a 19 year-old Vegas showgirl.
+Andy Williams was married to Longet in 1961, when he was a 33-year-old success and she was a 19-year-old Las Vegas showgirl.
 They had a couple of kids and then split up in 1970.
 Longet later hooked up with a champion skier, “Spider” Sabich.

 One night in 1976, Longet shot and killed Sabich in their Aspen, Colorado home.
 She was tried for murder, but ended up only being convicted of criminal negligence — she said the shooting was an accident.
 During the ordeal of her trial, her ex-husband Andy Williams stood by her in support.
 This only solidified his reputation as a nice man, although perhaps not in the minds of Sabich’s family.

 At the time I remember thinking it was just plain odd that Andy Williams would even be close to a scandal of any kind, let alone a violent one.
 I wasn’t really thinking about the fact that he was the father of Claudine’s two children.

 Andy Williams was one of the last of the old-style crooners.
 He wasn’t so old-fashioned that he didn’t have a Twitter account, however.
 Three days before he died Andy Williams sent his last tweet on what he called “the twitterphone”: